-ТОРІС ACCOUNTING METRIC CATEGORY UNIT OF MEASURE CODE FCX RESPONSE REFERENCES Greenhouse Gas Emissions (1) Gross global Scope 1 emissions (2) Percentage covered under emissions- limiting regulations Quantitative Metric tons (t) CO 2 - e, Percentage (%) EM-MM- 110a.1 (1) 4,575,559 metric tons of carbon dioxide equivalent(2) 1.36% (1) ESG Performance Trend Data: Climate Discussion of long-term and short-term strategy or plan to manage Scope 1 emissions, emissions reduction targets, and an analysis of performance against those targets Discussion and Analysis N/A EM-MM- 110a.2 We are dedicated to supplying the world with responsibly produced copper, which includes operating in a way that manages and mitigates our greenhouse gas (GHG) emissions and other climate-related risks.
+TOPIC ACCOUNTING METRIC CATEGORY UNIT OF MEASURE CODE FCX RESPONSE REFERENCES Greenhouse Gas Emissions (1) Gross global Scope 1 emissions (2) Percentage covered under emissions-limiting regulations Quantitative Metric tons (t) CO 2 - e, Percentage (%) EM- MM- 110a.1 (1) 4,927,823 metric tons of carbon dioxide equivalent (2) 1.1% (1) ESG Performance Trend Data: Climate Discussion of long-term and short-term strategy or plan to manage Scope 1 emissions, emissions reduction targets, and an analysis of performance against those targets Discussion and Analysis N/A EM- MM- 110a.2 We are dedicated to supplying the world with responsibly produced copper, which includes operating in a way that manages and mitigates our greenhouse gas (GHG) emissions and other climate-related risks.
 We aspire to participate in and positively contribute to a 2050 net zero economy.
-We have set GHG emissions (Scope 1 and 2) intensity reduction targets covering 94% our portfolio in order to help manage relevant, climate-related risks and support the decarbonization of our business.
-We will continue aligning our disclosures with the recommendations of the Taskforce on Climate-related Financial Disclosures (TCFD) and we have committed to validating our interim 2030 GHG emissions reduction targets with the Science Based Target initiative (SBTi).
-By 2030, we aim to reduce our GHG emissions intensity by 15% in the Americas and 30% at PT-FI (as compared to our 2018 baseline) to reach 3.17 metric tons of CO 2 e per metric ton of copper cathode produced in the Americas and 3.34 metrics tons of CO 2 e per metric of payable copper produced at PT-FI.
-(1) 2021 Annual Report on Sustainability: Climate (2) 2020 Climate Report 2 Air Quality Air emissions of the following pollutants: (1) CO, (2) NOx (excluding N 2 O), (3) SOx, (4) particulate matter (PM 10 ), (5) mercury (Hg), (6) lead (Pb), and (7) volatile organic compounds (VOCs) Quantitative Metric tons (t) EM-MM- 120a.1 (1) 96.1 thousand metric tons (2) 47.5 thousand metric tons (3) 7.0 thousand metric tons (4) 13.0 thousand metric tons (5) Less than one metric ton (6) 11.6 metric tons (7) 8.5 thousand metric tons (1) ESG Performance Trend Data: Air Emissions
+We have set 2030 GHG emissions reduction targets that cover nearly 100% of our global Scope 1 and 2 GHG emissions in order to help manage relevant, climate-related risks and support the decarbonization of our business.
+Our Americas Copper GHG emissions reduction target evaluates the performance of the copper producing mines and refining facilities of our Americas operations.
+Our Americas target includes by-product molybdenum produced at our primary copper mines.
+We continue to pursue our target to reduce our GHG emissions intensity in the Americas by 15% per metric ton of copper cathode by 2030 from our 2018 baseline.
+PT-FI's operations generate approximately 30% of our global absolute GHG emissions and approximately 50% of our global Scope 1 emissions, due in part to the high carbon intensity of its coal-fired electricity.
+We have committed to reduce GHG emissions intensity at PT-FI by 30% per metric ton of payable copper by 2030 from our 2018 baseline.
+The third and fourth targets, established in 2022, are both on an absolute basis and seek to reduce the GHG emissions of our Atlantic Copper smelter & refinery by 50% and of our primary molybdenum sites by 35%, both by 2030 from our 2018 baseline year.
+We will continue aligning our disclosures with the recommendations of the Taskforce on Climate-related Financial Disclosures (TCFD), and we have committed to validating our interim 2030 GHG emissions reduction targets with the Science Based Target initiative (SBTi).
+We believe that validating our GHG emissions reduction targets against the SBTi criteria is critical to understanding if our 2030 targets sufficiently align with the Paris Agreement's goals and specifically to a 1.5°C scenario.
+(1) 2022 Annual Report on Sustainability: Climate (2) 2021 Climate Report For more information on our commitments and progress, please see our reference documents.
+Air Quality Air emissions of the following pollutants: (1) CO, (2) NOx (excluding N 2 O), (3) SOx, (4) particulate matter (PM 10), (5) mercury (Hg), (6) lead (Pb), and (7) volatile organic compounds (VOCs) Quantitative Metric tons (t) EM- MM- 120a.1 (1) 38.4 thousand metric tons (2) 49.7 thousand metric tons (3) 6.9 thousand metric tons (4) 14.6 thousand metric tons (5) Less than one metric ton (6) 12.1 metric tons (7) 4.2 thousand metric tons (1) ESG Performance Trend Data: Air Emissions